 The program utilizes a cohort model for core courses and supports an interactive learning environment as well as collegiality throughout the student's course work.
 The primary goal of the program is to prepare students for advanced social work practice in rural and small town settings, both domestic and international.

-Two areas of concentration are offered: Community Mental Health Practice (this is the only one offered at our Twin Falls site) and Medical Social Work Practice with Adults (ages 40 and up).
+Two areas of concentration are offered: Community Mental Health Practice and Medical Social Work Practice with Adults (ages 40 and up).
 Beginning with the 2015/16 academic year, Addiction Studies will be integrated into the Community Mental Health Concentration and no longer be offered individually.
 Within each concentration, opportunities will be given to pursue areas of special interest and related projects.

 The MSW program is accredited by the Council on Social Work Education.